custom-components/ble_monitor/README.md

+# NB: This is an ALFA version!

+This version is released to test the new data collection method.
+Do not install it if you do not know what this means.

+# Changes since 0.4

+Now the component does not use external utilities, we get access to data from python, from a separate tread.
+It seems that the method is working, tested on the Debian Buster, but requires intensive testing in various conditions (especially HASSio in various environments and in combination with BT-trackers).
+Please send your feedback [here](https://github.com/custom-components/sensor.mitemp_bt/issues/29).

+New options:

+- active_scan: False (hcidump_active removed)
+- hci_interface: 0 (integer number, 0 as default for hci0)

 # Xiaomi BLE Monitor sensor platform

 This custom component is an alternative for the standard build in [mitemp_bt](https://www.home-assistant.io/integrations/mitemp_bt/) integration that is available in Home Assistant.
 Unlike the original `mitemp_bt` integration, which is getting its data by polling the device with a default five-minute interval, this custom component is parsing the Bluetooth Low Energy packets payload that is constantly emitted by the sensor.
 The packets payload may contain temperature/humidity/battery and other data.
 Advantage of this integration is that it doesn't affect the battery as much as the built-in integration.
 It also solves connection issues some people have with the standard integration.